Industry Expectations and Skill Demands in Quantum Software Testing: Introduction

-Although the body of research on quantum software testing is growing \cite{paltenghi2024survey}, there remains little understanding of how these advances are reflected in industrial practice.
-Organizations developing quantum technologies are rapidly building specialized teams, yet it is unclear what they expect from professionals joining these roles, especially regarding software testing experience, tool familiarity, and interpersonal abilities \cite{zappin2025challenges, de2024quantum, leite2025testing}.
-Understanding these expectations is key to align education, training, and professional development in Quantum Software Engineering.
-In this sense, this study aims to investigate what the software industry demands from practitioners engaged in quantum software testing.
-Our goal is to characterize the professional expectations related to software testing within the quantum software engineering industry.
+Although research on quantum software testing is expanding, there is still limited evidence on how these advances translate into industrial practice \cite{paltenghi2024survey}.
+As organizations rapidly build quantum teams, their expectations for testing-related roles—spanning prior testing experience, tool familiarity, and interpersonal competencies—remain unclear \cite{zappin2025challenges, de2024quantum, leite2025testing}.
+To help align education, training, and professional development in Quantum Software Engineering, this study investigates industry demand and characterizes professional expectations for quantum software testing roles.

-To achieve this, we collected and analyzed 110 publicly available job postings for positions that explicitly focus on testing or include testing responsibilities in the context of quantum software development.
-Based on this, we addressed the following research questions:\textbf{RQ1.} What testing-related activities and competencies are requested in job postings for quantum software engineers? \textbf{RQ2.} What hard and soft skills are expected from professionals responsible for testing quantum systems?
+To achieve this, we collected and analyzed 110 publicly available job postings\footnote{Data available at \url{https://figshare.com/s/6ac4583b0ec96e545c4d}} for positions that explicitly focus on testing or include testing responsibilities in the context of quantum software development.
+Based on this, we addressed the following research questions: \textbf{RQ1.} What testing-related activities and competencies are requested in job postings for quantum software engineers? \textbf{RQ2.} What hard and soft skills are expected from professionals responsible for testing quantum systems?
 Our contributions are threefold: (1) we provide an empirical overview of the testing expectations expressed in the quantum software job market, (2) we map the relationship between industry expectations and current research on quantum software testing, and (3) we discuss implications for education and professional training that can guide curriculum design and workforce preparation.

 The remainder of this paper is organized as follows.
-Section~\ref{sec:background} presents the background and related work on software testing skills and quantum software testing practices.
-Section~\ref{sec:method} describes our data collection and qualitative analysis procedures.
-Section~\ref{sec:findings} reports our findings on the testing-related demands and required skills identified in the job postings.
-Section~\ref{sec:discussion} discusses the implications of these findings for research, education, and professional practice.
-Finally, Section~\ref{sec:conclusions} presents our conclusions and directions for future work.
+Section~\ref{sec:background} reviews software testing skills and quantum software testing.
+Section~\ref{sec:method} describes the data collection and qualitative analysis.
+Section~\ref{sec:findings} presents the testing-related demands and skills identified in the job postings, and Section~\ref{sec:discussion} discusses implications for research, education, and practice.
+Section~\ref{sec:conclusions} concludes and outlines future work.